getsentry/rfcs/text/0123-metrics-correlation.md

 Whenever a metrics API is used it operates in either span seeking or in span creating mode.
 Most of the metrics APIs are span seeking which means that they record a measurement in relation to that span.
-Some APIs (such as `metrics.timing` when used with a code block) will instead create a span and bind it.
+Some APIs (such as `metrics.timing` when used with a code block) will instead create a span with `op="metric.timing", description=metric.key` and bind it.

 ```python
 def process_batch(batch):